MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/deploy/upgrade-how-to-copy-the-workflow-assembly-files.md

 ### To copy the workflow assembly files

-1. On the computer that is running the Service Manager Primary Server role, browse to the Service Manager Installation folder for example, C:\\Program Files\\Microsoft System Center 2016\\Service Manager copy the workflow files \(\*workflow\*.dll\).
+1. On the computer that is running the Service Manager Primary Server role, browse to the Service Manager Installation folder for example, C:\\Program Files\\Microsoft System Center 2016\\Service Manager copy the workflow files (workflow.dll).

 2. On the computer that is running the Service Manager Secondary server; browse to the Service Manager Installation folder; for example, C:\\Program Files\\Microsoft System Center 2016\\Service Manager.
 Paste the copied workflow files into this folder.
 You should overwrite any existing files.